rosariothamirez-creator/Pulsemonitoring/data/processed/README.md

   Intensity classification.

-## Important caveat on the measured values shown
+## Important caveat on the measured values

-All four report images were generated from real events captured by the prototype, but the test impacts (hammer strikes, dropped objects) were performed **very close to the sensor**.
-This produced PPV/PVS values far above the regulatory limits in every case (129–156 mm/s against limits of 0.3–3.0 mm/s).
-These results validate that the detection, integration, and classification logic work correctly end-to-end — they do not represent typical real-world vibration levels at regulated distances.
-See `docs/validation.md` for the full discussion.
+All reporting images were generated from real test events captured by the prototype.
+However, these impacts were induced **very close to the sensor** (e.g., mechanical impacts centimeters away from the sensor).

+Consequently, this generated extreme Peak Particle Velocities (PPV) far exceeding regulatory boundaries (e.g., 129–156 mm/s vs. the standard 0.3–3.0 mm/s limits).
+These outputs strictly validate the algorithmic integrity of the integration, detrending, and thresholding logic; they do not represent macroscopic real-world attenuation scenarios.
+See `docs/validation.md` for the full technical discussion.

-See `docs/software.md` for the exact code and `docs/standards.md` for how the dominant frequency is used in the threshold lookup.
+See `docs/software.md` for the exact integration code and `docs/standards.md` for how the dominant frequency is applied in the threshold lookup matrix.